Peter closed his locker and looked at Kora. “Who’d you talk with yesterday?”

 As the rest of his goons swept by, Kora flashed a smile at her friends.
 Peter smiled back as they started walking.
 “You’re enjoying this.”

 “Back on Elithia, I used to get in at least one fight a day.
 Here, it’s more like one fight a month.
 I’m itching for a workout.”

 “Workout.”
 Peter turned to Eun.
 “You hear that?
 She calls this a workout.”

 Eun’s smile wasn’t as wide as Kora’s, but it was close.
-“There’s a reason I pressured Blake into meeting us at the Locker.”
+“There’s a reason I pressured him into meeting at the Locker.”

 Peter raised an eyebrow.
 “I was wondering about that.”

 “Dee’s juiced them up, right?
-We need to take advantage of everything we can.
-And the Pain Locker comes with plenty of advantages.”
+We need to even the odds.
+And the Pain Locker comes with plenty of options.”

 “Weapons.”
 Realization dawned in Kora’s eyes.
 “You mean weapons.”

 “You’ve got yours.
 It’s only fair that we get some too.”